weikunhan/leetcode-summary-python/bfs/README.md

 # Breadth-First Search

-The following question, I prefer to solve by using BFS.
+The following questions, I prefer to solve by using BFS.
 It may have the optimal method, please check the discussion in LeetCode.

 * [2D-Array](##2D-Array)
 * [Tree](##Tree)